peterhinch/micropython-filters/non_realtime/FILT.md

 precision.

 The other is to first run a decimation filter to reduce the rate to Nyquist.
 A decimation filter will introduce a time delay.
-This could be compensated for if the application requires precise timing.
+However if this is applied to both channels the relative phase will be unaffected.

 If anyone tries this before I do, please raise an issue describing your approach and I will amend this doc.